-Department NewsPROF NARINS & POSTDOC SEBASTIAN MEENDERINK FEATURED IN THE UCLA NEWSROOM
+Department NewsPROFESSOR GRACE XIAO FEATURED IN UCLA NEWSROOM

 My lab studies how neural networks in the lumbar spinal cord of mammals control stepping, and how this stepping pattern is modified by imposing specific motor tasks on the limbs after spinal cord injury.
 We have learned that load-bearing sensory information can serve as the controller of these tasks and that performance can be further improved with pharmacological interventions and stimulation of the spinal cord.